Power-free values of binary forms and the global determinant method: The determinant method

 \section{The determinant method}

-In this section we lay out the necessary notation for our results and state our main technical theorems.
+In this section we lay out the necessary notation for our results and state our main technical theorem.
 From now on we will assume that the underlying field is $\bQ$, unless otherwise stated.
 For brevity we put $\bP(\Bw) = \bP_\bQ(w_0, \cdots, w_{r+1})$.
 We are not able to deal with general weighted projective spaces.
 Indeed, our arguments require at least two of the weights be equal to $1$.
-We shall assume that $w_0 = w_1 = 1$.\\ \\ Let $I$ be the weighted homogeneous ideal generated by a primitive weighted homogeneous form
+We shall assume that $w_0 = w_1 = 1$.
+This will be made apparent in the proof of Theorem \ref{T1}. \\ \\ Let $I$ be the weighted homogeneous ideal generated by a primitive weighted homogeneous form

 of weighted degree $d$, and let $X$ be the corresponding hypersurface defined by $F$.
 Let the \emph{height} of $F$, denoted by $\lVert F \rVert$, be the largest absolute value of the coefficients of $F$.
 Let $<$ be the monomial grading as in Section \ref{S2}, giving rise to the constants $a_{I,0}, \cdots, a_{I,r+1}$ as in (\ref{2E4}).
 Let $\BB = (B_0, \cdots, B_{r+1}) \in \bR^{r+2}$ be an $(r+2)$-tuple of real numbers of size at least $1$.
 Our goal is to count rational points $\Bx = (x_0, \cdots, x_{r+1})$ on the hypersurface $X$, defined over $\bP(\Bw)$, such that